 Search engine optimisation (SEO): more visitors on your website

 Want more people to visit your website?
 Search engine optimisation is a technique that makes your website easier to find online.
 By using the right keywords in your website copy, you make it easier to find for search engines.
-And customers.
+And for your customers.

 5 SEO tips